eugene-bk-eng/R2QConnector/README.md

 ## PURPOSE:
-A prototype package that connects an R session with Q process.
-It is used to
+R ackage that connects an R session with multiple Q processes.
+Use it to

 - Execute Q commands remotely.
-Note, operation result is not returned back to R session.
-- For select that returns Q tables(98h).
-It pulls data over the network and converts into R data frame.
+- For select that return Q tables(98h), library will pull the data over the network and convert into R data frame.

 ##INSTALL FROM GITHUB:
 install.packages("devtools")